tbhb/typing-graph/docs/explanation/forward-references.md

 )

 node = inspect_type("MyClass", config=config)
-# Successfully resolves to ConcreteType for MyClass
+# Successfully resolves to ConcreteNode for MyClass
 ```

 For module-level types, you can pass the module's `__dict__`: